arm-university/Introduction-to-Computer-Architecture-Education-Kit/README.md

 ## Inclusive Language Commitment
 Arm is committed to making the language we use inclusive, meaningful, and respectful.
 Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.

 Arm is working actively with our partners, standards bodies, and the wider ecosystem to adopt a consistent approach to the use of inclusive language and to eradicate and replace offensive terms.
 We recognise that this will take time.
-This course may contain references to non-inclusive language; it will be updated with newer terms as those terms are agreed and ratified with the wider community.
+This course has been updated to replace references to non-inclusive language.
 We recognise that some of you will be accustomed to using the previous terms and may not immediately recognise their replacements.
 Please refer to the following examples:

 * When introducing the AMBA AXI Protocols, we will use the term ‘Manager’ instead of ‘Master’ and ‘Subordinate’ instead of ‘Slave’.
 * When introducing the architecture, we will use the term ‘Requester’ instead of ‘Master’ and ‘Completer’ instead of ‘Slave’.

+This course may still contain other references to non-inclusive language; it will be updated with newer terms as those terms are agreed and ratified with the wider community.

 Contact us at education@arm.com with questions or comments about this course.
 You can also report non-inclusive and offensive terminology usage in Arm content at terms@arm.com.